28-Day Vegetarian Meal Plan Based on Your Menstrual Cycle | Paloma Chiara

 28-Day Vegetarian Meal Plan

-Here is an example of how your meal plan could look like.
-Adapt as needed.
+Here’s an example of what your meal plan could look like.
+Adjust it to your preferences and dietary needs.

 Menstrual Phase (Days 1-5)